intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-classification.md

-Analytics Zoo provides a set of pre-defined models that can be used for classifying texts with different encoders.
+Analytics Zoo provides pre-defined models having different encoders that can be used for classifying texts

 **Highlights**